gbuchmsft/Azure-FrontDoor-MicroHack/README.md

-VM-Webserver-SEA = IP-Address of Webserver SEA Virtual_Machine-SEA = IP-Address of Client-VM in SEA Virtual_Machine-USC = IP-Address of Client-VM in USC Virtual_Machine-USC-PW = Password for all Virtual Machines Virtual_Machine-WEU = IP-Address of Client-VM in WEU Webserver_SEA = FQDN of webserver in SEA
+VM-Webserver-SEA = IP-Address of Webserver SEA Virtual_Machine-SEA = IP-Address of Client-VM in SEA Virtual_Machine-USC = IP-Address of Client-VM in USC Virtual_Machine-USC-PW = Password for all Virtual Machines* Virtual_Machine-WEU = IP-Address of Client-VM in WEU Webserver_SEA = FQDN of webserver in SEA
 Webserver_USC = FQDN of webserver in USC
 Webserver_WEU = FQDN of webserver in WEU azurerm_storage_account_web_endpoint = "https://seae21ef0a54b2bf70e.z23.web.core.windows.net/"
 azurerm_storage_account_web_host = "seae21ef0a54b2bf70e.z23.web.core.windows.net"

+* I've decided to put the VM password in the console output, in a lab, this is quite convenient.
+Please keep in mind to NOT DO THIS IN PRODUCTION !
+Also, since Terraform 0.15, these output will be omitted as insecure, but I decided to use the nonsensitive()-function to override the warning.

 ## Configure diagnostic settings
 Later in this Microhack, you'll take a deeper look into monitoring your FrontDoor instance and eg. check backend availability.
 So you need to configure diagnostic settings accordingly.